Twigonometry/writeup-converter/README.md

 $ python3 writeup-converter.py "/home/user/file with a space" /home/user/notreal /home/user/target/ /home/user/target-attachments/
 Source folder path (/home/user/file with a space) is not a directory.
 Exiting
 ```

+There's no need to also escape the quotes with `\` characters - some terminals will do this automatically if you autocomplete, but these extra backslashes should be removed if they're added.

 ### Bash Script